metaleap/gogen-dump/README.md

 ## Further optional flags for tweakers:

-- `-safeVarints` — if present, all varints (`int`, `uint`, `uintptr`) are explicitly type-converted from/to `uint64`/`int64` during `unsafe.Pointer` shenanigans at serialization/deserialization time. (**If missing**, varints are *also still* always written-to and read-from 8-byte segments during both serialization and deserialization —both in the source/destination byte-stream and local source/destination memory—, but without any such explicit type conversions.)
+- `-safeVarints` — if present, all varints (`int`, `uint`, `uintptr`) are explicitly type-converted from/to `uint64`/`int64` during `unsafe.Pointer` shenanigans at serialization/deserialization time. (**If missing** (the default), varints are *also still* always written-to and read-from 8-byte segments during both serialization and deserialization —both in the source/destination byte-stream and local source/destination memory—, but without any such explicit type conversions.)
-- `-optVarintsInFixedSizeds` — faster code is generated for fixed-size fields (incl. structs and arrays that themselves contain no slices, maps, pointers, strings), but varints (`int`, `uint`, `uintptr`) are not considered "fixed-size" for this purpose by default. **If this flag is present**, they will be and then wherever this faster serialization logic occurs, the points made above (for `-safeVarints`) no longer apply and varints occupy the number of bytes dictated by the current machine-word width (4 bytes on 32-bit, 8 bytes on 64-bit), meaning source and destination machines must match not just in endianness but also in that respect.
+- `-optVarintsInFixedSizeds` — faster code is generated for fixed-size fields (incl. structs and arrays that themselves contain no slices, maps, pointers, strings), but varints (`int`, `uint`, `uintptr`) are not considered "fixed-size" for this purpose by default. **If this flag is present**, they will be and then wherever this faster serialization logic occurs, the points made above (for `-safeVarints`) no longer apply and varints occupy the number of bytes dictated by the current machine-word width (4 bytes on 32-bit, 8 bytes on 64-bit), meaning source and destination machines must match not just in endianness and "schema" structure but also in that respect.
+- `-ignoreUnknownTypeCases` — if present, serialization of `interface{}`/`[]interface{}` fields with non-`nil` values of types not mentioned in its tagged-union field-tag (see previous section) simply writes a type-tag byte of `0` (equivalent to value `nil`) and subsequent deserialization will restore the field as `nil`. **If missing** (the default), serialization raises an error as a sanity check reminding you to update the tagged-union field-tag.